someguy131/TankDrivePlatform/README.md

 # Design

 # Electrical

 To meet the requirement of being weather resistant, all fragile and important electronics are housed within a harbor freight ammo box.
 These boxes are easy to modify, easy to access the internals, and have a built in gasket on the lid.
 Holes were drilled for wire routing, cooling fans, and RSL.

 ![Electrical Box Diagram](https://github.com/user-attachments/assets/73345639-4510-4ce1-9794-49588136e640)

+With the Raspberry Pi 3B acting as the head computer for the robot, all actuators and sensors are controlled via serial to a microcontroller (in this case an Arduino Mega 2560).
+This setup was chosen to provide easier future expandability, and plenty of options for software.
+The Pi has reasonable computation power, though not a ton is needed.
+More importantly, the Pi provides many options for communication.
+USB allows easy serial communication to peripheral devices, while having an ethernet port makes it easy to program, and also gives the future option of fully remote control using a router.

+Two 40x20mm fans are used in push-pull configuration to cool the electronics box.
+The RPi and ESCs already get fairly hot while running normally, and on a hot summer day, thermal issues are likely to occur.

+-add cfd stuff in here

 # Software